ajeetshah/name-on-copy/README.md

 # name-on-copy

-Generate new names on copy
+Generate new names on copy.

 ## Installation